the-t-in-rtf/fluid-sandbox/README.md

 This package provides a sandbox in which you can learn to work with Fluid using only configuration options.

-The interface allows you to enter any additional grade names you want to use (`fluid.component` is already there) and to specific the `options` for the component in JSON format..

-If your component expects to work with particular markup, you are expected to enter it in the `markup` input field.
+The interface allows you to enter:

+1. Any additional HTML markup that is required (for example, for a view component).
+2. The component options.
+NOTE:  The options are entered in the format used for a dynamic component, so you are expected to specify a `type` and `options` at a minimum.

 When you press the "Start" button:

-1. Any previously created components will be destroyed.
+1. Any previously created dynamic components will be destroyed.
 2. Your markup will be added to the DOM
 3. A component with the selected grade will be created with the selected options.